XMYSTERlOUSX/mega-link-downloader-bot/README.md

 ---

+### More features that I can add! (easily) 😍😋
+- Feature of uploading telegram-files / direct-links to your mega account!
+- A messgae broadcasting system for users!
+- Unwanted users blacklisting system!

+---

 ## Known Issue (Please be kind enough to help me for fixing it if you can 🥺🙏)👇

 ➡️ <b>When downloading one link bot is being unresponsive for other users!</b>